 - Complimentary WiFi

 Good to know: This hotel used to have a Regency Club, but it’s no longer in service.
-While it is my top pick in the area for well-rounded amenities and things to do nearby, it’s a 3.5-star property.
-Like many other Mission Bay hotels, it receives mixed reviews.
+You will read mixed reviews but many are from before the renovation.
+It is one of my top picks in the area for well-rounded amenities and things to do nearby.
 They do offer connecting rooms, and these are:

 - Ocean View Corner Suite to Ocean View Queen